I read some research that the selling of more chocolate milk in schools has been a a long-standing business goal of the dairy industry.

 - In my 9P's, I stress that firms need to look and analyze potential, new, existing and repeat customers and users.

-- Product and Services, includes airports, sports teams, people and celebrities too.
+- Product and Services, includes milk, airports, sports teams, people and celebrities too.
 I teach that perfection resides in quality, not quantity.

-- Place (Distribution), includes retail and online.
+- Place (Distribution), includes schools, retail and online.
 How about locations of airports, team stadiums, amusement parks and resorts?

 - Price or Pricing, many contingency plans needed.